nxrighthere/ENet-CSharp/README.md

 `Host.Dispose()` destroys the host.

-`Host.IsSet` returns the state of the managed pointer.
+`Host.IsSet` returns a state of the managed pointer.

-`Host.PacketsSent` returns the total number of packets sent during the session.
+`Host.PacketsSent` returns a total number of packets sent during the session.

-`Host.PacketsReceived` returns the total number of packets received during the session.
+`Host.PacketsReceived` returns a total number of packets received during the session.

-`Host.BytesSent` returns the total number of bytes sent during the session.
+`Host.BytesSent` returns a total number of bytes sent during the session.

-`Host.BytesReceived` returns the total number of bytes received during the session.
+`Host.BytesReceived` returns a total number of bytes received during the session.

 `Host.Create(Address? address, int peerLimit, int channelLimit, uint incomingBandwidth, uint outgoingBandwidth)` creates a host for communicating with peers.
 The bandwidth parameters determine the window size of a connection which limits the number of reliable packets that may be in transit at any given time.
 ENet will strategically drop packets on specific sides of a connection between hosts to ensure the host's bandwidth is not overwhelmed.
 All the parameters are optional except the address and peer limit in cases where the function is used to create a host which will listen to incoming connections.